ctsrc/Base256/README.md

 you then decode with lastresort and then decompress that with the decompression tool corresponding to the compression tool you used.

-Practical example:
+Practical example using the file `sample_data/original/id_ed25519` as the data we want to compress, encode, type in on another device and decode and decompress.

-- Compress data with xz and then encode it
+- Compress data from some file with xz and then encode it.

   ```zsh
   xz < sample_data/original/id_ed25519 | lastresort | fold -w 78 -s | awk '{$1=$1};1'